ayushman-parasar/granite_ruby_bb/notes.md

 ```
 get 'photos/*other', to: 'photos#unknown'
 ```
 This route would match photos/12 or /photos/long/path/to/12, setting params[:other] to "12" or "long/path/to/12".
-The fragments prefixed with a star are called "wildcard segments".
+The fragments prefixed with a star are called "wildcard segments".<br>
+<i>The params object is a container that enables you to pass values between method calls.
+For example, when you're on the page called by the list method, you can click a link for a specific book, and it passes the id of that book via the params object so that show can find the specific book.<i>

 - Redirect
 ```